oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

    Each product selected in the All Added grid can have a sort order associated with it that will define the default order in which the product will appear in the storefront.
 Be aware that 0 is the highest priority, and you can input any positive decimal number.
 Empty values will be sorted last.

-   .. hint:: The feature is available starting from OroCommerce Enterprise v5.0.7.
+   .. hint:: The feature is available starting from OroCommerce v5.0.7.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 8. This step applies only to the content nodes with more than one content variant.